binarytrails/splines/README.md

 # Sweeping Splines

-Generating 3D shapes by drawing splines and using them for translational or rotational sweeping
+This project is generating 3D shapes by drawing splines with modern OpenGL in C++.
+These polygon curves are used as input for translational or rotational sweeping to create three dimentional shapes.
+A user can explore these artifacts using controls to zoom in, move around and rotate the model.

 ![](images/rotational_umbrella-2.png)
 ![](images/rotational_umbrella-3.png)